LeadFreeCandy/Tuning/README.md

 # Tuning
-Parameter tuning for odrive motors
+Gain value tuning for odrive motors

+# Getting started
+To try it with a motor, plug in your motor and then configure the first two values in config.py